 - Event Time: The date and time of the event.
 Click to view the Event Details panel.
 Users with access permissions to edit policies can use the available Add to Policy button directly from the panel.
-For details on adding to a policy, see "Add an Application From Reports" on page 73. - Reputation: Indicates the results of the reputation scan analysis. - · Platform: The platform that the event came from. - Description: The description of the event. - Event Category: The category of the event. - User Name: The user name of the user who triggered the event.
-Click to view the User Report. - .
-Host Name: The host name where the event was triggered.
-Click to view the Host Report. - Workstyle: The Workstyle containing the rule that triggered the event. - Event Type: The type of event that occurred. - Elevation Method: The method of elevation. - Authorization Source: The authorization source.
+For details on adding to a policy, see "Add an Application From Reports" on page 74. - Reputation: Indicates the results of the reputation scan analysis. - Platform: The platform that the event came from. - Description: The description of the event. - Event Category: The category of the event. - User Name: The user name of the user who triggered the event.
+Click to view the User Report. - Host Name: The host name where the event was triggered.
+Click to view the Host Report. - Workstyle: The Workstyle containing the rule that triggered the event. - Event Type: The type of event that occurred. - Elevation Method: The method of elevation. - Authorization Source: The method used to authorize the application, such as: a user prompt, a rule script running, or through a Password Safe integration.